Why Most Tradesmen Undercharge for Jobs

 A plumber might quote £350 for a job that takes six hours.

-On the surface that sounds like a good day’s money.
+On the surface, that sounds like a good day’s money.

-But once fuel, materials, tax, insurance, and unpaid quoting time are considered, the real hourly rate can drop below £20.
+The real hourly rate can drop below £20.

 The Pressure to Win Work

-Most tradesmen start their business because they are good at their trade, not because they are trained in pricing or finance.
+Most tradesmen start their business because they are good at their trade — not because they are trained in pricing or finance.

-When quoting work, the immediate concern is usually winning the job.
-If a client says another quote is cheaper, the natural reaction is to lower the price to stay competitive.
+If a client says another quote is cheaper, the natural reaction is to lower your price.

-Being busy doesn’t always mean being profitable.
+Being busy doesn’t mean being profitable.
 In fact, some tradesmen are busiest when they are charging the least.

 Not Fully Understanding Business Costs

-Many tradesmen set their prices based only on what they want to earn per day.
-However, running a business involves far more than personal wages.
+Many tradesmen set prices based only on what they want to earn per day.

 Typical costs include:

-• Van payments and fuel
+• Van and fuel

 • Insurance